The application graph editor

 events:

-Disabling one or both auto event switches will also remove the corresponding events from the YAML, while enabling the switch will regenerate the event in the YAML.
+Disabling one or both auto-lifecycle event switches will also remove the corresponding events from the YAML, while enabling the switch will regenerate the event in the YAML.

 Creating and deleting event edges

-The timers are connected with a Transition event edge.
-To change the event type on an edge, click on the label.
-This will open a selection menu showing other available event types (for example, Load, Unload, Configure...).
-Choosing a different event type will close the selection menu and update the YAML code accordingly.
+Create an event edge between the new trigger button and the Timer 2 component.
+The default event type for newly created edge is always "Load".
+To change the type of event that should be triggered, click on the event label on the edge to open a selection menu showing other available event types (for example, Load, Unload, Configure...) and click on the desired event.
+This will close the selection menu and update the YAML code accordingly.

-As an exercise, delete all the components and try to recreate the timer application example from scratch using only the graph editor.
+Now that we learned to add buttons and create event edges, try to do the same for components.
+As an exercise, delete all elements from the graph and try to recreate this example from scratch using only the graph editor.
+Search for and add the timer components from the sidebar, set the auto-lifecycle events, and connect the transition edges.
 Remember to set a timeout value in the component parameters.